tsuereth/glog/content/post/2015/11/28_spacechem.md

 +++

-In case there was any uncertainty about the kind of game that {{% game "TIS-100" %}}TIS-100{{% /game %}} is: I've started replaying SpaceChem so that I can feel smart again.
+In case there was any uncertainty about the kind of game that <game:TIS-100> is: I've started replaying SpaceChem so that I can feel smart again.

 <i>Progress: Alkonost - No Thanks Necessary</i>